aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster performs a ritual, incarnating the residual energy of an incorporeal being that has previously been destroyed into a humanoid vessel.
 The entity retains all of its powers and MP/MP dice as well as skills, abilities, WIS, INT and CHA.
 It also uses the HP and SP/SP dice of the vessel.
 The vessel must be a humanoid that is ["unconscious"](10-conditions-types.md#conditions-in-detail) for the whole of the ritual, and ["dying"](10-conditions-types.md#conditions-in-detail) during the last round.

 When the ritual is complete, the entity takes full control of the mortal vessel and controls it fully as if it was its own.
-It cannot leave the body it possess until the body is destroyed (reaches minus its HP total) or the spell ends.
+The HP, MP, SP, MP dice and HP dice of the vessel are restored to full.
+The entity cannot leave the body it possess until the body is destroyed (reaches minus its HP total) or the spell ends.

 The possessing entity is in no way beholden to the caster, but may be inclined to reward them.

 When the spell ends one of the following things can happen (the final decision is with the possessing entity):

 1. The possessing entity consumes the humanoid body it is possessing and is returned to the spirit realm or its divine/profane realm.
 The humanoid soul is consigned to the afterlife.
 2. The possessing entity allows the humanoid soul to return to the body (hence allowing the sacrifice to live), and is itself consigned to the void.
+In this case the vessel ends the spell with zero HP, SP, MP, MP dice and SP dice.
 3. The caster recasts the ritual and provides a new sacrifice.
 The possessing entity can chose whether to keep using the old body or the new one.
-Whichever body is discarded, the corresponding body is destroyed and the soul passes to the afterlife.
+The body that is discarded is destroyed and the soul that it belonged to passes to the afterlife.

 **Limitations**: